Orange Line (MBTA): Rolling stock

 The Orange Line is standard-gauge heavy rail and uses a third rail for power.
-As of 2022, the fleet is undergoing replacement.
-The newer cars are being built by CRRC in a newly-constructed plant in Springfield, Massachusetts, with 152 cars on order, along with additional cars for the Red Line.
-The older fleet was built between 1979 and 1981 by Hawker Siddeley Canada of Thunder Bay, Ontario, Canada, and are based on the PA3 model used by PATH in New Jersey.
-There were 120 older cars prior to replacement, numbered 01200-01319.
+The newer cars are being built by CRRC in a newly constructed plant in Springfield, Massachusetts, with 152 cars on order, along with additional cars for the Red Line.
 All in-service Orange Line trains run in six-car consists.
-Cars of both fleets are 65 feet (20 m) long and 9 ft 3 in (2.8 m) wide, with three pairs of doors on each side.
+Cars of the fleet are 65 feet (20 m) long and 9 ft 3 in (2.8 m) wide, with three pairs of doors on each side.

-As of February 2022, weekday peak and afternoon service operates on 7-minute headways, with headways ranging from 8 to 10 minutes at other times.
-Vehicle utilization ranges between 8 trains (48 cars) and 15 trains (90 cars).
+As of February 2022, weekday peak and afternoon service was scheduled to operate on 8-minute headways, with headways ranging from 8 to 12 minutes at other times.
+Vehicle utilization ranged between 8 trains (48 cars) and 13 trains (78 cars).
+However, rolling stock availability and longer trip times due to slow zones reduced service.
+By July 2023, headways were 10–12 minutes on weekdays.
+This was improved to nine-minute headways on August 27, 2023.

+Former rolling stock

 The "T" previously had a fleet of Pullman-Standard heavy rail cars for the Orange Line.
 These cars, known as 01100s, had been in service since the 1950s, and saw service on both the elevated and the northern extension before they were retired in 1981.
-Several remained on the property for some time before being scrapped.
-The 01100 cars were a favorite for fans, as the small motorman's cab enabled passengers to stand at the front for an operator's-eye view.
+Several remained on the property as Red Line work cars for some time before being scrapped.
+Units 01178-01179 are preserved at the Seashore Trolley Museum in Kennebunkport, Maine.

+From 1981 to 2022, the Orange Line used a fleet of Hawker-Siddeley heavy rail cars.
+These cars, nicknamed Orange Blossoms, featured reinforced roofs for pantographs.
+It was thought that if the Orange Line was extended, they would opt to use overhead collection.
+But since these extensions were never built, pantographs were never installed.
+The 01200s, along with the Blue Line's 0600 cars manufactured at the same time, were based on the designs of the PATH PA3.
+After 41 years of service, the last 01200s ran on August 19, 2022, before the shutdown, and began to be sent to scrap on September 22, 2022.
+All were processed by the contractor Costello to remove hazardous materials and be recycled; two were offered to the Seashore Trolley Museum, but the offer was not accepted.
+The last pair, units 01280-01281, were hauled away on July 17, 2024.